 I'm grateful to my AMAZING girlfriends for pushing me to start this food blog in the first place.

-I’m even grateful to all the people who think I’m a little crazy for quitting my job, who have ever doubted me, questioned my worth, or told me I just wasn’t what they were looking for.
+I'm even grateful to all the people who think I'm a little crazy for quitting my job, who has ever doubted me, questioned my worth, or told me I just wasn't what they were looking for.
 Life is full of failures, and I know there will be more epic failures to come.
-But, I believe in SGTO with all my heart and I am ready to turn those nay-sayers into SGTO’s biggest fans!
+But, I believe in SGTO with all my heart and I am ready to turn those nay-sayers into SGTO's biggest fans!

 Thank you so much for being here, making my recipes, and, if you got this far, for reading this post.
 It feels scary to bring something so personal to this space and I truly appreciate all your support.